Haunted places in Singapore are perfect for you if you're into stranger things. Enter these spooky spots for ghostbusting adventures...

-Haunted places in Singapore that give us the creeps
+Haunted places in Singapore to explore

 2. St. John’s Island